pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Json_StringOrientedCommands.md

 A **$** will indicate a string.
 The **${BEEPS[** command is simply the string **{BEEPS[** Sub-commands are indicated with an **_** underscore.
 Each subcommand is handled in turn.
 The **GN** command will get a numerical value (parameter) by name.
 The **$Tone_GN** part is two sub-commands: **Tone** is just the string "Duration" and then GN will get the value of Tone from the parameter list.
-There a complete language for the sub-commands; it's a stack-based RPN style language. $Duration_GN_1000_/ is four sub-commands: the string Duration, the command **GN** to Get Numerical value, and then the number 1000 and a divide request.
+Sub-commands form a complete stack-based RPN type language.
+For example, **$Duration_GN_1000_/** is four sub-commands: the string Duration, the command **GN** to Get Numerical value of whatever string is on the stack (in this case, the string Duration), and then the number 1000 and a divide request.
 The end result is that the Duration number is returned, divided by 1000.
 The **GS** command will also get a parameter by name, but will get the string value, not the numeric value.

 ## Command Parameters